reframejs/reframe/docs/overview.template.md

   <br/>
   Every dynamic server response is cached with a Etag header, and every static server response is indefinitely cached.
-  (By assigning the static asset to a hashed URL, and by setting the `Cache-Control` header to `immutable` and `max-age`'s maxium value.)
+  (Static assets are served under hashed URLs with the `Cache-Control` header set to `immutable` and `max-age`'s maxium value.)
 - DOM-static pages
   <br/>
   A page can be configured to be rendered only on the server.
-  This as React is not loaded in the browser and the page doesn't need to be hydrated.
+  These pages are faster to load as React is not loaded in the browser and the page isn't hydrated.
-  Also, a page can be configured so that only parts are hydrated.
-  So, instead of loading all the page's React componennts hydrating Pages that load a minimal amount of browser-side JavaScript
 - Partial DOM-dynamic pages
   <br/>
-  A page can be configured so that only certain parts of the page is hydrated.
+  A page can be configured so that only certain parts of the page are hydrated.
-  Not only does this make the hydration quicker but it also means that less JavaScript is loaded in the browser as only the React components of the hydrated part are loaded.
+  This makes the hydration of the page quicker, and less JavaScript is loaded in the browser, as the browser only loads the React components of the hydrated parts.
 - HTML-static pages
   <br/>
   A page can be configured to be rendered to HTML at build-time instead of request-time.